Srivaths-P/Computer-Networks-Assignment-1/task2-report.md

 Wireshark was used on both Windows and Linux and we used traceroute/tracert for www.google.com.

 On Linux, we filtered using `(udp and not quic and not dns) or icmp`.
+Used `traceroute www.google.com` trace the route of the packets.

 On Windows, we filtered using `icmp`.
+Used `tracert www.google.com` trace the route of the packets.

 ## **1. What protocol does Windows tracert use by default, and what protocol does Linux traceroute use by default?**